 During the second or third semester of pregnancy, prenatal ultrasonography[7, 8] and CT scan assessments may be diagnostically helpful, as follows:

 - Two-dimensional (2D) ultrasonography reveals polyhydramnios, growth deficiency, ventriculomegaly, a narrow thorax, flattened vertebrae and micromelia

 - Three-dimensional (3D) ultrasonography may reveal the fetal face, scapular anomalies, and chest hypoplasia better than 2D ultrasonography

-- A study by Wang et al indicated that the prenatal identification of temporal lobe dysplasia by ultrasonography may aid in the identification of thanatophoric dysplasia; the study found that out of 24 cases of thanatophoric dysplasia, 16 (67%) demonstrated ultrasonographic evidence of temporal lobe dysplasia
+- A study published in 2014 by Wang et al indicated that the prenatal identification of temporal lobe dysplasia by ultrasonography may aid in the identification of thanatophoric dysplasia; the study found that out of 24 cases of thanatophoric dysplasia, 16 (67%) demonstrated ultrasonographic evidence of temporal lobe dysplasia

 - Prenatal 3D CT scanning may complement ultrasonographic findings in cases in which fetal skeletal dysplasia is suspected, but no specific diagnosis can be made using ultrasonography alone; further studies on clinical performance and risk-benefit analysis are needed before 3D CT scanning is incorporated into standard practice guidelines

 Postnatal radiography and other imaging studies (CT, MRI) may reveal the following: